ZigaSajovic/rofi-wifi-menu-plus-plus/README.md

 # rofi-wifi-menu++

-An enhanced rofi menu for managing wifi connections.
+An enhanced rofi menu for managing WiFi connections.

 This menu was written to enhance the functionalities of [rofi-wifi-menu](https://github.com/zbaylin/rofi-wifi-menu).
 The original implementation lacked functionalities, which seemed crucial to the author.
 Note that the [theming](https://github.com/DaveDavenport/rofi-themes) of rofi is left to the user; see [usage](#usage).
 ## Features